WRDS, CRSP, and Compustat

 mktcap_lag <- crsp_monthly |>

-mutate(month = month %m+% months(1)) |>
+mutate(date = date %m+% months(1)) |>

-select(permno, month, mktcap_lag = mktcap)
+select(permno, date, mktcap_lag = mktcap)

 crsp_monthly <- crsp_monthly |>

-If you wonder why we do not use the lag() function, e.g., via crsp_monthly |> group_by(permno) |> mutate(mktcap_lag = lag(mktcap)), take a look at the exercises.
+If you wonder why we do not use the lag() function, e.g., via crsp_monthly |> group_by(permno) |> mutate(mktcap_lag = lag(mktcap)), take a look at the Exercises.

 crsp_monthly <- crsp_monthly |>